Skull Island (King Kong): MonsterVerse

 Skull Island is the main setting of Kong: Skull Island, which is set in the same universe of the 2014 film Godzilla.
 Kong is 104 ft tall in the film and there is evidence that more of Kong's species once existed on the island.
 The island is located in the South Pacific and sits in the eye of a massive swirling storm system that conceals it from the outside world.
 This version of the island resembles a human skull when seen from the air.
 The island is situated atop an entrance to the Hollow Earth, which is home to large, bipedal, lizard-like predators known as "Skullcrawlers" that are referred to as the island's "devils".
 The Skullcrawlers wiped out King Kong's family, making him the last of his kind.

 There is also evidence of dinosaurs living, or having lived, on the island, in the form of a Triceratops skull found in the "graveyard" of the island.
 A number of other species are referred to as "florafauna" for displaying physiological traits of plants.
 Similar to previous incarnations, there is a human native tribe present (characterized as Iwis) who are much less hostile than in previous versions, mainly because a stranded air pilot from World War II named Hank Marlow makes peace between them and modern-day humans.
 The film sees an expedition in 1973 landing upon the island after Skull Island is detected by Landsat.
 The animated series Skull Island sees castaways arriving on the island in the 1990s, contending with the island's wildlife and an invasive Kraken that has come to challenge Kong for control of the island.

 During the credits of Godzilla: King of the Monsters, a newspaper clipping states that the awakened Titans are converging on Skull Island, which is becoming unstable.
 It is also revealed that Monarch has an outpost on Skull Island.
 Between the events of the film and Godzilla vs. Kong, the island's climate deteriorated, with a remnant of King Ghidorah's global superstorm merging with Skull Island's pre-existing storm system causing it to move inwards and make it uninhabitable, save for a domed habitat created to contain Kong.
+Kong would later be transported off Skull Island, and would ultimately resettle in the Hollow earth at the end of the film.